- Native to Europe.

-- Known host for several plant diseases spread by aphids including alfalfa mosaic virus and tobacco mosaic virus.
+- Host for plant diseases including alfalfa mosaic virus and tobacco mosaic virus.

 Integrated Pest Management Options

-- Pull or dig small infestations when soil is moist.
+- Pull or dig when soil is moist to control small infestations.

-- Proper pasture and rangeland management, minimizing soil disturbance and overgrazing.
+- Proper pasture and rangeland management practices like minimizing soil disturbance and overgrazing.